joesunley/NEA-Project/Functions/CreateImport.md

 # Create Import

 ### Overview
-This code takes an inputted text file and Converts it to a `Competiton`.
+This code takes an inputted string array and Converts it to a `Competiton`.
+The string array will usually be inputted from a text file.
-The text file is structured as such:
+The array is structured as such:
 ```
 Competition,name,numRounds
 Round,ID,numGroups,numRaces,{Races(Id)}